 Emergency Drills and Evacuation Procedures

 ASUN conducts emergency response and evacuation drills at least once per calendar year.
-The Vice Chancellor for Strategic Initiatives will publicize these activities in conjunction with this test and document the date and time of the event, as well as provide a description of the exercise and state whether it was announced or unannounced.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.

 Reporting Crimes on a Voluntary and Confidential Basis